Robust and efficient verification of graph states in blind measurement-based quantum computation: Performances of previous protocols for verifying the resource states in blind MBQC

 \subsection{ZH protocol \cite{ZhuEVQPSlong19}}

 In Ref.~\cite{ZhuEVQPSlong19}, Zhu and Hayashi (ZH) introduced a protocol for verifying qudit stabilizer states (including graph states) in the adversarial scenario.
-In this protocol, Alice uses the strategy in \eref{eq:strategy} to test $N$ systems of the state $\rho$ prepared by Bob, and she accepts the state on the remaining system iff all $N$ tests are passed.
+In this protocol, Alice uses the strategy in \eref{eq:strategy} in the main text to test $N$ systems of the state $\rho$ prepared by Bob, and she accepts the state on the remaining system iff all $N$ tests are passed.
 Hence, the ZH protocol can be viewed as a special case of our protocol with $k=0$.
 To verify an $n$-qudit graph state $|G\>\in\caH$ within target infidelity $\epsilon$ and significance level $\delta$, the ZH protocol requires $N_{\rm ZH}=\Theta(\epsilon^{-1}\ln\delta^{-1})$ tests, which is optimal with respect to all $n$, $\epsilon$ and $\delta$ if robustness is not taken into account.
-The analytical formula of $N_{\rm ZH}$ is provided in Ref.~\cite[Theorem 2]{ZhuEVQPSlong19}.
+The analytical formula of $N_{\rm ZH}$ is provided in Theorem 2 of Ref.~\cite{ZhuEVQPSlong19}.

 The robustness of the ZH protocol is higher than the HM protocol, but is still not satisfactory.
-When Bob generates i.i.d.\! quantum states $\tau\in\mathcal{D}(\caH)$ with infidelity $\epsilon_\tau$, the average probability that $\tau$ passes each test in the ZH protocol is $1-\nu\epsilon_\tau$, where $\nu=1-\lambda$ is the spectral gap of the strategy in \eref{eq:strategy}.
-The probability that Alice accepts $\tau$ reads [cf. \eref{eq:pracck=0}]
+When Bob generates i.i.d.\! quantum states $\tau\in\mathcal{D}(\caH)$ with infidelity $\epsilon_\tau$, the average probability that $\tau$ passes each test in the ZH protocol is $1-\nu\epsilon_\tau$, where $\nu=1-\lambda$ is the spectral gap of the strategy in \eref{eq:strategy} in the main text.
+The probability that Alice accepts $\tau$ reads [cf. \eref{eq:pracck=0} in the main text]

 For high precision verification, we have $\epsilon,\delta\ll1$ and $N_{\rm ZH}\gg1$, so $p_{\text{acc}}^{\rm ZH}$ is $\Theta(1)$ only if $\epsilon_\tau=O(N_{\rm ZH}^{-1})=O(\epsilon/(\ln\delta^{-1}))$, which is much more demanding than achieving the target infidelity $\epsilon$.
 So the robustness of the ZH protocol is not satisfactory.